reinoldus/hasura-allow-list-manager/README.md

 Then run `./start.sh`

+Important: Before you can add queries you have to add one query via the hasura console to the allow list.

+This will add the "allowed-queries" collection to hasura which is required.
+Hasura allows to create collections to better manage queries but that is not supported so far:

+If you do not know what to add: `query { test {id name}}` just paste this here:

 # How does it work?

 We are listening to the hasura docker container logs where all the queries that are requested are logged.